-Learn how dairy milk compares to plant-based milks in terms of cost, protein, vitamins, minerals, and effects on human health.
+Learn how dairy milk compares to plant-based milks in terms of protein, vitamins, minerals, effects on human health, and cost.

 Protein is an important nutrient that plays a key role in cell maintenance and therefore is a major part of overall health maintenance.
 Milk contains 8 grams of high-quality protein per cup regardless of fat content.
 The amount of protein in plant-based milks varies widely depending on the ingredients added in processing.
 Additionally, it’s important to consider protein quality.
 Dairy contains what is called complete protein.
 The majority of plant-based protein sources are incomplete.

 Vitamins and Minerals

 Dairy milk is packed with 13 essential nutrients, including calcium, protein, vitamin D, phosphorus, and more.
 These nutrients are important for repairing bone and tissue as well as supporting growth and metabolism.
 They exist in dairy milk without variability or need for fortification, while plant-based milks tend to vary widely in their nutrient composition.

 For a nutrient breakdown of the vitamins and minerals in cow’s milk and some of the most common plant-based milks, check out this handout: Know Your Milk.

 Effects on Human Health

 Current research shows that intake of milk and dairy products is associated with lower risk of childhood obesity, cardiovascular disease, and improved body composition.
 Dairy milk can also help to provide a high intake of calcium which is essential in supporting the build-up of bone mass during the different growth stages.
 This can help to prevent age-related bone loss, osteoporosis, and risk of fractures.
 Due to the high degree of variability in the nutrient composition of plant-based milks, it is important to educate oneself on the nutritional profiles of these alternatives compared to the nutrients contained in dairy milk.